MohitBokariya/Ambient-Noise-CrossCorrelation-Stacking/README.md

 This code also add interstation distance , azimuth and back azimuth into headers.

-You can use any code Matlab or Python acording to your comfort.
+You can use any code Matlab or Python acording to your comfort but Matlab code provide high Signal to noise ratio.